 “I can give him assurances on … recreational angling.
 I am an angler.
 I have been invited to fish for bass in his constituency, or nearby, by one of his constituents and I give him every assurance that I will try to represent the benefits of recreational angling throughout the process of marine conservation.”
 (10)

-At the time of writing (January 2015) no restrictions have been placed on anglers within any Marine Conservation Zone designated under this process in England, Wales or Northern Ireland.
+As of 2018 angling has not been banned within any Marine Conservation Zone designated under this process in England, Wales or Northern Ireland.

 As well as Marine Conservation Zones in British waters the UK government has been active in creating conservation zones around British Overseas Territories.
-Indeed the UK is well placed to create overseas reserves as over four million square miles of ocean across the world fall under British jurisdiction.
+Indeed the UK is well placed to create overseas reserves as over ten million square kilometres (four million sq. miles) of ocean across the world fall under British jurisdiction.
 These overseas territories are remnants of the British Empire and the UK government is responsible for the entire Exclusive Economic Zone extending 200 nautical miles from the coast of each island.

 Conservative MP Zac Goldsmith – himself a former advisor on the environment to former British Prime Minister David Cameron – has pushed forward the idea of overseas MCZs (11).
 In the March 2015 Budget Chancellor George Osborne announced that Britain would create the world largest continuous marine reserve around the overseas territory of the Pitcairn Islands in the Pacific Ocean (12).
-The islands are actually a series of four small islands (only Pitcairn Island itself is populated with around fifty people) and is most famous for being the landing site of the mutineers from HMS Bounty in the late 1700s.
-This reserve would cover over 320,00 square miles of ocean and protect the eighty species of fish which are found around the islands such as groupers, grey sharks and other exotic species, as well as the coral and marine vegetation which are also present in the area.
-In September 2016 it was announced that commercial fishing would be banned around Pitcairn Island and across much of the rest of the overseas MCZs, meaning that the UK government would be banning commercial fishing from around one million square kilometers of the world’s oceans.
+The islands are actually a series of four small islands (only Pitcairn Island itself is populated with around fifty people) and are most famous for being the landing site of the mutineers from HMS Bounty in the late 1700s.
+This reserve would cover over 828,800 square kilometres (320,00 sq. miles) of ocean and protect the eighty species of fish which are found around the islands such as groupers, sharks and other exotic species, as well as the coral and marine vegetation which are also present in the area.
+In September 2016 it was announced that commercial fishing would be banned around Pitcairn Island and across much of the rest of the overseas MCZs, meaning that the UK government would be banning commercial fishing from around one million square kilometres (386,000 sq. miles) of the world’s oceans.

 Britain is not alone in protecting the seas and oceans around its own land and overseas territories.
-Australia has created a marine reserve protecting parts of the Coral Sea and the Great Barrier Reef, Chile will protect almost a quarter of a million square miles of ocean around Easter Island in the Pacific Ocean, and the tiny Republic of Palau has created the world sixth biggest marine reserve in the waters of the Western Pacific.
-The USA has also created the worlds largest marine reserve around their territories in the Pacific Ocean with the Pacific Remote Islands Marine National Monument covering almost half a million square miles.
+Australia has created a marine reserve protecting parts of the Coral Sea and the Great Barrier Reef, Chile will protect almost 650,000 square kilometres (250,000 sq. miles) of ocean around Easter Island in the Pacific Ocean, and the tiny Republic of Palau has created the world sixth-biggest marine reserve in the waters of the Western Pacific.
+The USA has also created the world’s largest marine reserve around its territories in the Pacific Ocean with the Pacific Remote Islands Marine National Monument covering almost 1.3 million square kilometres (500,000 sq. miles).
 However, these very large marine conservation zones have come in for some criticism.
-In familiar argument some researchers have claimed that the size and scale of these zones may mean that they are not policed properly, and that the size of the MCZs is being seen as more important that the protection which is given to the creatures and environment inside.
+In a familiar argument, some researchers have claimed that the size and scale of these zones may mean that they are not policed properly and that the size of the MCZs is being seen as more important than the protection which is given to the creatures and environment inside.

 Second Phase of UK MCZs Announced

 In January 2016 the second batch of British MCZs was announced.
-Another twenty-three zones would be created meaning that a total of fifty MCZs would exist around the England, Wales and Northern Ireland, covering around 8000 square miles of sea (13).
+Another twenty-three zones would be created meaning that a total of fifty MCZs would exist around England, Wales and Northern Ireland, covering around 20,700 square kilometres (8,000 sq. miles) of sea (13).
 The new MCZs include Cromer Shoal Chalk Beds – a unique chalk reef which is thought to be Europe’s largest which is found just 200 metres off the Norfolk coast.
-The chalk beds feature chalk sea mounts and arches which rise up several metres from the seabed and provide the habitat for sea sponges, red seaweed and a range of fish and marine mammal species.
+The chalk beds feature chalk seamounts and arches which rise up several metres from the seabed and provide the habitat for sea sponges, red seaweed and a range of fish and marine mammal species.
 A new species of purple sea sponge was discovered in the chalk beds in 2011 (14).

 “Marine Conservation Zones will not make a jot of difference if they don’t get sufficient protection.
 What we need is to exclude all mobile fishing gears . . . they are completely incompatible with nature conservation.”
 (15)